 Most Surfing maps are quite relaxed and casual which is great for if you don’t feel like playing with others at the time.

 How to Surf in CSGO

 Once you’re on a Surfing map or server, to start your first Surf all you need to do is walk onto the ramp to start.
-You no longer need to press forwards once on the ramp as it will automatically move your forwards due to the slope of the ramp.
-The aim is to “surf” by moving left and right to stay steady on the ramp and to ride it to completion.
+The aim is to “surf” by moving left and right, up and down to stay steady on the ramp and to ride it to completion.